Why I-73/74 in North Carolina?

 Summary of I-73/74 Progress

-It now has been almost 17 years since SC and NC officials met for an I-73 summit Feb.
+It now has been almost 20 years since SC and NC officials met for an I-73 summit Feb.
 11, 2005 in Myrtle Beach to discuss Interstate 73 plans, where an official route across the border using NC/SC 38 was chosen.
 (See I-73 Segment 13).
-Officials at that time thought construction on this part of I-73 could start as soon as 2009.7 However, no funded project has been approved by either North or South Carolina.
-South Carolina did select its corridors for how I-73 will be routed south of Rockingham to I-95 in August 2007, but is still, as of 2022, more than 15 years later, trying to come up with the money.
+Officials at that time thought construction on this part of I-73 could start as soon as 2009.8 However, no funded project has been approved by either North or South Carolina since.
+South Carolina did select its corridors for how I-73 will be routed south of Rockingham to I-95 in August 2007, but is still, as of 2024, trying to come up with the money.
 How soon it may be built depends on funding, perhaps as a toll road, which may include the short 5 mile section in NC.
 Meanwhile, completion of both routes may be many years off.
-Optimistic projections have I-73 existing from (just north of) Greensboro to SC (and maybe in SC) by 2030 and I-74 completed west of I-95 to near Winston- Salem about the same time.
+Optimistic projections based on funded projects as of 2024 in NC have I-73 existing from north of Greensboro to SC (and maybe in SC) by 2035 and I-74 completed west of I-95 to near Winston-Salem about the same time.

-* this is using the proposed routing as discussed in I-74-Segment 19, mileage from NCDOT Strategic Corridors list (No. 30), a newly discussed alternative routing generally following NC 410 and NC 130 would be shorter.
+* this is using the proposed routing as discussed in I-74-Segment 19, mileage from NCDOT Strategic Corridors list (No. 30), another discussed alternative routing generally following NC 410 and NC 130 would be shorter.

 I-73/74 FAQ